kkshivani18/Azure-Powered-Serverless-Movies-API/README.md

 #### GetMovies
 #### GetMoviesByYear
 #### GetMovieSummary (For AI summaries)
 Note: Check for additional setup steps based on your cloud provider, such as configuring permissions, setting up API Gateway, or obtaining necessary keys.

 2. Prepare Your Data
 Movie Data: Gather or create a dataset of movies with relevant information, such as title, release year, genre, etc.
 Cover Images: Upload movie cover images to your cloud storage.
 Ensure each movie has a unique URL for its cover image.

 3. Create Serverless Functions
 Each serverless function is created to handle a specific request for movie information:

 GetMovies:
 Description: Retrieves a JSON list of all movies stored in the NoSQL database.
 Response: Includes details such as title, genre, release year, and a cover image URL for each movie.

 GetMoviesByYear:
 Description: Fetches a list of movies released in a specified year.
-Parameters:
-year (query parameter): Specifies the release year of the movies.
+Parameters:year (query parameter): Specifies the release year of the movies.
 Response: Returns a JSON list of movies that match the specified year.

-GetMovieSummary (Extra Credit):
+GetMovieSummary :
 Description: Returns an AI-generated summary for a specified movie.
-Parameters:
-title (query parameter): Specifies the title of the movie for which the summary is requested.
+Parameters:title (query parameter): Specifies the title of the movie for which the summary is requested.
 Response: A summary generated using AI for the requested movie title.

 ## Installation